derpinguinboss/Obsidian/Main/Coding/Stock Fish.md

 5. __Mate distance pruning__
 ___
-Step 3.
+At non root nodes.
 Mate distance pruning.
-Even if we mate at the next move our score would be at best mate_in(ss->ply+1), but if alpha is already bigger because a shorter mate was found upward in the tree then there is no need to search because we will never beat the current alpha.
+Even if we mate at the next move our score would be at best `mate_in(ss->ply+1)`, but if alpha is already bigger because a shorter mate was found upward in the tree then there is no need to search because we will never beat the current alpha.
 Same logic but with reversed signs apply also in the opposite condition of being mated instead of giving mate.
 In this case, return a fail-high score.
 ```cpp
 alpha = max(mated_in(ss->ply), alpha);
 beta = min(mate_in(ss->ply+1), beta);